Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 |`WalletKey`|Cryptographic Key Representing Card Data - Check WalletKey Table for More Information|Text|255|Check table `WalletKey`|
 |`AdditionalData.Signature`|Token returned by Wallet.
 Must be submitted in Integrations: `AndroidPay`|Text|255|Check Table `Signature`|

-#### MasterPass
+#### Masterpass

-> To use MasterPass it is necessary to contract the service by contacting Mastercard directly, selecting Braspag as service provider.
+> To use Masterpass it is necessary to contract the service by contacting Mastercard directly, selecting Braspag as service provider.

 #### Request